clarakosi/Falcon/README.md

-# Falcon
+# falcon
-Falcon is a simple key value data store mock up using the [Falcon](https://falconframework.org/) micro framework.
+falcon is a simple key value data store mock up using the [Falcon](https://falconframework.org/) micro framework.

 ### Start Virtual Environment
 Assuming you have python 3: